A Theater Themed Wedding

 My first 5 tips involve ways to decorate your wedding venue inspired by theatre in general or even your favourite play or musical theatre piece:

 1. Make bunting or for example heart shaped decoration out of the script of your favourite play.
 Josephine and Paul did this for their wedding in Cornwall.
-One of Jo’s favourite plays is Shakespeare’s Macbeth and she used the pages of paperback pockets to make heart shaped garlands.
+One of Jo's favourite plays is Shakespeare's Macbeth and she used the pages of paperback pockets to make heart shaped garlands.
+Alternatively, you could write your favourite (theater) quotes on heart shapes on strings.
+Heleen and Siemen made these to decorate their ceremony.

 2. Use a table runner or backdrop with a theatre text.
 BHLDN is selling a table runner with a text from Shakespeare's "As you like it" written on it in calligraphy.
 But if your favourite text is something else you can of course also hire a calligrapher to make one for you or you could make it yourself.
 Alternatively use the ribbons of the bridesmaids bouquet to quote your favourite theatre texts.
 Or even better choose a text from one of your favourite plays or musicals that describes how much or why you love the particular bridesmaid carrying that bouquet.